questdb/documentation/documentation/third-party-tools/powerbi.md

 ---
 title: PowerBI
 description: "Guide for using PowerBI with QuestDB.
-Use the top performing QuestDB database to build your PowerBI dashboards.
+Use the top performing QuestDB database to build your PowerBI dashboards."
 ---

 This guide demonstrates how to connect QuestDB with Microsoft PowerBI to create